amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ## What you will learn from this workshop?

 By the end of this workshop, you’ll have created a small, functional web application.
-Today we will learn how to fetch data from a database up in the cloud - how cool is that!?
+Today we will learn how to fetch data from a server up in the cloud - how cool is that!?

 !(/assets/SampleApp.png)
 ![Branching](https://guides.github.com/assets/SampleApp.png)